gocloudwave/OpSus_WindowsReboot/README.md

          - Console interaction
          - Power off
          - Power on
+   - The user also must have permission to add/update PowerShell modules on the system where the script will run.
 3. Create `settings.json` file in script directory. **Note: You may use any name, but it must be a JSON file.**